ormorteey/competition-examples/README.md

 ### Folders

-* [codalab/](codalab/): Examples of competitions directed to beginning organizers, on CodaLab Competitions.
+* [codalab/](codalab/): CodaLab Competitions examples of competitions directed to beginning organizers.

 * [codabench/](codabench/): Codabench examples.

-* [developers/](developers/): Older (CodaLab Competitions) examples that developer and advanced users can check into and/or update.
+* [developers/](developers/): Old CodaLab Competitions examples, that developers and advanced users can check into.

 ### Tutorial: how to organize a challenge on CodaLab Competitions